devsuccess101/prodwarn/README.md

 yarn install
 ```

-3. Start dev mode, enjoin :D

-Build the source: 3 in 1 (popup, content-script, background-script)
+3. Start dev mode.
+Build the source: 3 in 1 (popup, content-script, background-script):

 ```bash
 yarn start
 ```

-Finnaly, turn of developer mode in your browser then load unpacked extension with path to `/prodwarn/dist` folder.
+After that, turn on developer mode in your browser then load unpacked extension with path to `/prodwarn/dist` folder.

 Enjoin! :D